 - Will I be notified before updates are released in Jira Cloud?

-- How do I pick my domain for my Jira Cloud site?
+- How do I pick my site name (URL) for my Jira Cloud site?

 - What's the difference between classic and next-gen projects in Jira Software Cloud?

 - How do I manage users in Jira Cloud?

 - How do I plan my migration?

 - How do you handle testing and staging?

 - How much downtime should be expected during our migration?